numtide/treefmt/docs/configure.md

 ## Global Options

--   `excludes` - an optional list of glob patters used to exclude certain files from all formatters.
+-   `excludes` - an optional list of [glob patterns](#glob-patterns-format) used to exclude certain files from all formatters.

 ## Formatter Options

 -   `command` - the command to invoke when applying the formatter.
 -   `options` - an optional list of args to be passed to `command`.
--   `includes` - a list of glob patterns used to determine whether the formatter should be applied against a given path.
+-   `includes` - a list of [glob patterns](#glob-patterns-format) used to determine whether the formatter should be applied against a given path.
--   `excludes` - an optional list of glob patterns used to exclude certain files from this formatter.
+-   `excludes` - an optional list of [glob patterns](#glob-patterns-format) used to exclude certain files from this formatter.
 -   `priority` - influences the order of execution.
 Greater precedence is given to lower numbers, with the default being `0`.

 ## Same file, multiple formatters?